Novartis AG (NVS) upgraded Issued by Wall Street Gurus

-Novartis AG (NYSE:NVS) went up by 0.64% from its latest closing price compared to the recent 1-year high of $95.17.
-The company’s stock price has collected 1.34% of gains in the last five trading sessions.
+Novartis AG (NYSE:NVS) went down by -4.11% from its latest closing price compared to the recent 1-year high of $95.17.
+The company’s stock price has collected -8.05% of loss in the last five trading sessions.
 Barron’s reported on 02/02/22 that Novartis Earnings Rise, Says Review of Sandoz Unit Progressing

 Is It Worth Investing in Novartis AG (NYSE :NVS) Right Now?

-Novartis AG (NYSE:NVS) scored a price-to-earnings ratio above its average ratio, recording 8.23 x from its present earnings ratio.
-Plus, the 36-month beta value for NVS is at 0.58.
-Opinions of the stock are interesting as 8 analysts out of 26 who provided ratings for Novartis AG declared the stock was a “buy,” while 1 rated the stock as “overweight,” 14 rated it as “hold,” and 3 as “sell.”
+Novartis AG (NYSE:NVS) scored a price-to-earnings ratio above its average ratio, recording 7.52 x from its present earnings ratio.
+Plus, the 36-month beta value for NVS is at 0.57.

 The Top 5 Ways to Trade a Potential $800 Billion Metaverse